panzerdp/dmitripavlutin.com/content/posts/2019-07-30-concise-arrow-functions/index.md

 In the longer form, `multiplyFactory` is easier to understand that it returns an arrow function.

-Anyways, you can have your own taste.
-But I personally prioritize readability over passionate shortening.
+Anyways, you might have your taste.
+But I advise you to prioritize readability over passionate shortening.

 ## 6. Conclusion

 The arrow function is known for its ability to provide short definitions.

-Under the recipes presented above, you can shorten the arrow function by removing the params parenthesis, curly braces  or `return` keyword.
+Using the recipes presented above, you can shorten arrow functions by removing the params parentheses, curly braces or `return` keyword.

-Good news are that you can use these recipes with the upcoming fat arrow method in classes.
+You can use these recipes with the upcoming fat arrow methods in classes.

-In my opinion, shortening is good as long as it increases readability.
-If you have many nested arrow functions, it might be wisely to avoid the shortest possible forms.
+However, shortening is good as long as it increases readability.
+If you have many nested arrow functions, it might be wise to avoid the shortest possible forms.

-*Do you think concise arrow functions are good or bad for readability?
-Feel free to leave a comment!*
+*What JavaScript shortening techniques do you know?
+Please write a comment below!*